Cybersecurity laws and legislation (2024 update)

 Though ASEAN countries have yet to pass an overarching regulatory framework, the Association of South East Asian Nations announced a Cybersecurity Cooperation Strategy that adopts many vital tenets of the GDPR and DPA.
 This includes protecting personal data, ensuring secure data storage and disposal protocols, and informing customers of their rights related to cybersecurity.

-With a comprehensive framework in place, managed service providers can ensure that their cybersecurity practices comply with the laws of each country in the region.
+With a comprehensive framework in place, MSPs can ensure that their cybersecurity practices comply with the laws of each country in the region.

-In Australia, there is already a general standard for cybersecurity professionals to follow: the ACSC Essential 8.
-Similar to Cyber Essentials and the NIST framework, these are a set of mitigation strategies and controls that help protect Australian businesses from cyberthreats.
+In Australia, there is already a general standard for cybersecurity professionals to follow: the Australian Cyber Security Centre’s Essential Eight.
+Similar to Cyber Essentials and the NIST Cybersecurity Framework, these are a set of mitigation strategies and controls that help protect Australian businesses from cyberthreats.
 This primarily focuses on protecting Microsoft Windows-based network connections but can also be applied to other platforms.

 Cybersecurity laws to watch

 Governments worldwide continue to pass more stringent cybersecurity laws and regulations as technology evolves.
-Here are some of the most important laws and legislation that MSPs should focus on.
+Here are some of the most important laws and legislation for MSPs to focus on.

 How MSPs can adapt to regulatory changes